open-mmlab/mmtracking/docs/en/migration.md

 ## Evaluation

-The old version of MMTarcking implement evaluation in the dataset class.
+The old versions of MMTarcking implement evaluation in the dataset class.
 In the 1.xx versions of MMTracking, we add `METRICS` registry.
 All evaluation are implemented in the metric classes registered in `METRICS`.
 Details can be seen [here](mmtrack/evaluation/metrics).

 ## Visualization